annahsieh/fa21-cse110-lab4/expose/javascript/part2.md

     E. `student.courseLoad[0]`
 13. A. '32' because the number 2 gets converted to the string '2' when concatenated with the string '3'

-    B. 3 because null gets converted to the number 0
+    B. 1 because the string '3' gets converted to the number 3

-    C. 3 because the string '3' gets converted to the number 3 and null gets converted to the number 0
+    C. 3 because null gets converted to the number 0

     D. '3null' because null gets converted to the string 'null' when concatenated with the string '3'